plainbytesstudio/OmniReply/readme.md

 - **Privacy-First Architecture:**
     - **No Intermediary Servers:** Your data goes directly from your machine to the AI provider.
     - **Local Storage:** Profiles, rules, and history logs stay on your hard drive.
-- **Modern UI:** A beautiful Windows 11 Fluent Design interface with Mica/Acrylic effects and a non-intrusive floating ball mode.
+- **Modern UI:** A Windows 11 Fluent Design interface with Mica/Acrylic effects and a non-intrusive floating mode.

 ---